Table of contents

 - Reassurance elements, depending on your industry

-Since your customer cannot touch the product as they would in a physical store, it is important that you provide them with as much visual information as possible to compensate for the physical experience.
+Since your customer cannot touch the product as in a physical point of sale, it is important that you provide them with as much visual information as possible to compensate for the physical experience.

-It is important to accurately represent shapes, textures, and colors.
-It is natural to want to enhance your product, but care must be taken not to over-retouch images to avoid disappointing the consumer upon receipt of the product.
-Photographs are also preferred over 3D renderings.
+It is important to faithfully represent the shapes, textures, and colors.
+It is natural to want to enhance your product, but care must be taken not to over-retouch images to avoid disappointing the consumer when they receive the product.
+Photographs are also preferable to 3D.

-Even if you have quality packshots that you provide to your distributors, we always advise our clients to produce exclusive images for their e-commerce site.
-Firstly, this creates a distinction from all other sites selling your products.
-Secondly, it allows you to stage your products as you would in a physical store, aligning the photography with the site's design.
+Even if you have quality packshots that you make available to your distributors, we always advise our clients to produce exclusive images for their online store.
+On the one hand, this creates a difference from all other sites that sell your products.
+On the other hand, it allows you to stage your products as in a physical point of sale, aligning the photography with the site's design.

-We also recommend placing the product in context, in "lifestyle" shoots.
-Indeed, this gives the customer a better overview of the dimensions, textures, colors, and how it looks when worn, if applicable, and contributes to the storytelling.
+We also recommend putting the product in context, in "lifestyle" shoots.
+This gives the customer a better overview of the dimensions, textures, colors, and how it looks when worn, if applicable, and contributes to the storytelling.

 Is it necessary to remind you that customer reviews are one of the elements that contribute most to conversion?

 It is essential to generate reviews on your product pages.
-Reviews should not be censored if they comply with the terms and conditions.
-Negative reviews add credibility to positive reviews.
-However, make sure not to leave unfavorable reviews without a response indicating that you will contact the customer to resolve their issue or that you have taken note of their comment.
+Reviews should not be censored if they comply with the T&Cs.
+Negative reviews lend credibility to positive reviews.
+However, be careful not to leave unfavorable reviews without a response indicating that you will contact the customer to address their problem or that you have taken note of their comment.

 You need to implement strategies to generate reviews on your product pages, for example:

-- by automatically and systematically sending emails asking customers to review their purchase a few days after,
+- by automatically and systematically sending emails asking customers to give their opinion a few days after purchase,

 - by organizing product tests in exchange for reviews,

-- by rewarding customers who submit a review.
+- by rewarding customers who leave a review

 There are two types of reassurance elements: